Susan Sutton Trio Reviews

 fulfillment.
 With these different rhythms, the playing flows more

 smoothly and is less jagged and staccato-driven.
-One addition that will
+One addition that

 broaden the appeal of this session is the appearance of David Scott

 on tenor and flute on three of the tracks.
-Both tenor and flute comes
+Both tenor and flute

 into play on a freewheeling, Brazilian beat "California